 11. Grotto Geyser – Upper Geyser Basin

 Grotto Geyser is one of the most active geysers in Yellowstone and is located in the Upper Geyser Basin.
-It’s easily recognizable because of the large pool of water that forms at its base.
+It’s easily recognizable because of the large pool of water at its base.

 Grotto erupts every few minutes, and water can reach heights of up to 50 feet (15 meters).
 When Grotto is dormant, the water in the pool gradually drains away, making it seem like Grotto has disappeared.

-However, Grotto always comes back to life, and its eruptions are always a spectacular sight.
-If you’re visiting Yellowstone, make sure to add Grotto Geyser to your list of must-see attractions.
+However, Grotto always comes back to life, and its eruptions are always spectacular.
+If you’re visiting Yellowstone, add Grotto Geyser to your list of must-see attractions.

 12. Grand Geyser – Upper Geyser Basin